cod3rs-ns/4-ml-siit-2017/ex-01-linear-regression/README.md

 ### Z-score

  We tried to remove outliers using Z-score.
 A z-score (aka, a standard score) indicates how many standard deviations an element is from the mean.
-A z-score can be calculated from the following formula.
  A z-score can be be applied with the following formula (written in Python): `lambda x: np.abs(x - x.mean()) / x.std() < m`.
 Parameter
  `m` represents what chunk of date based on z-score is selected.
 Best result which have some meaning is when parameter `m=2` which means we selected about **95%** of elements with best z-score.
  After algorithm is applied with parameter `m=2` on pure data (without manually removed outliers) calculated **RMSE** was equal to **1.2** which is pretty much the lowest.